 “Luckily, CARE was working in our community to improve the resilience of rain-fed smallholder farmers to address climatic vulnerabilities.
 So I joined as a Farmer Field School [FFS] member with my husband and soon, with the help of CARE, I began working as a ‘Change Agent’ in our community and my life started to change,” Momotaj said.

 Momotaj selected 464 smallholder women and men farmers in her community and began training and facilitating the group to experiment with adaptive crops and varieties, adaptive technologies and diverse cropping patterns, and worked on identifying the most suitable cropping system for their situation.
-Her two FFS groups identified five adaptive crops, six adaptive technologies, and one new adaptive cropping pattern that would work.
+Her two FFS groups identified five adaptive crops, six adaptive technologies, and one new adaptive cropping pattern.

 This marked a turning point for Momotaj.
 At first, she set out to experiment in her own field to build up her skills and confidence, and then encouraged the other farmers to adopt what she was doing as well as to discover things on their own and to share their experiences.

 Momotaj quickly saw her yields and, in turn, her income, increase significantly.
 In years before, her family would earn 15,000 Bangladeshi Taka (approx. 170 Euros) from a normal crop, but on her first crop season using the new knowledge, their earnings more than doubled to 35,000 Bangladeshi Taka (approx. 400 Euros).
-The income increase allowed her and her family to provide education for their daughters, medical treatment and repairing their house.
+The increased income allowed her and her family to provide education for their daughters, acquire medical treatment, and repair their house.
 Additionally, Momotaj was able to preserve 96 kilograms of adaptive seed that she can use for her next crops, as well as to sell to other farmers, which has motivated her to support her husband in starting up a small business around adaptive agricultural inputs.

 Many of the local farmers have changed their thinking process on farming and agriculture through Momotaj’s and the project’s help and support, and many have felt the same positive changes that Momotaj and her family have.